benaepli/spur/design/language.md

 Spur supports two function types for concurrency: `async` (default) and `sync`.

 By default, all functions are asynchronous.
-Calling a standard func does not block execution and immediately returns a `future<T>`.
+Calling a standard func does not block execution and immediately returns a `chan<T>`.
-To get the actual return value, you must await the future, which will pause the current task.
+To get the actual return value, you must receive from the channel, which will pause the current task.

 A function can be explicitly marked as synchronous with the `sync` keyword:
 ```